 Plants are smart, any farmer will tell you that.
 They know what they need, and they demand these needs be met before they’ll thrive.
 This fact inspired us to harness a plant’s innate needs and wants by letting the plant tell us when it needs water, and how much.
 This plant-responsive innovation is the first system to ever interact directly with plant roots, releasing water only when each individual plant needs it.
 In late 2019 and early 2020, comparative vegetable trials in Pakistan revealed yield increases of more than 300% achieved by using GrowStream™ versus standard drip irrigation.
 This type of sustenance allows farmers to increase crop output and diversity while also reducing the water necessary to grow healthy crops.

 Climate change is altering our day to day lives whether we’re interested in acknowledging it or not.
 Beyond the physical changes to our weather and rising temperatures, the impact of population increases on our soil and natural aquifers is undeniable.
 Agriculture is responsible for 30% of carbon emissions, and farming practices and agrochemicals have resulted in degradation of soil and increased salinity in soil and water.
-We must find ways to use less electricity or fuel to manage crops.
+We must end world hunger by finding ways to use less electricity or fuel to manage crops.

 Additionally, twenty-one of the largest aquifers have already passed their sustainability point, and our current ways of using them are rapidly depleting their remaining water.
 Center pivot irrigation draws 3,000 gallon per hour from an aquifer.
 At this rate, more and more aquifers are being be emptied faster than they can be replenished.
 This is why we have worked to develop a system that uses much less water for irrigation.